 Modifying the disease course

-The following ten (.pdf article) U.S. Food and Drug Administration (FDA)-approved disease-modifying agents (.pdf brochure) reduce disease activity and disease progression for many people with relapsing forms of MS, including relapsing-remitting MS, as well as secondary-progressive and progressive-relapsing MS in those people who continue to have relapses.
+The following eleven (.pdf article) U.S. Food and Drug Administration (FDA)-approved disease-modifying agents (.pdf brochure) reduce disease activity and disease progression for many people with relapsing forms of MS, including relapsing-remitting MS, as well as secondary-progressive and progressive-relapsing MS in those people who continue to have relapses.

 Following the treatment plan that you and your doctor have established is the best possible strategy for managing your MS:

 Early and ongoing treatment with disease-modifying therapy is supported in a recent paper developed collaboratively by the members of the MS Coalition – which includes the National MS Society.
 This evidence-based MS Coalition Consensus on Disease-Modifying Therapies (.pdf) may be useful when discussing treatment options with your healthcare provider and advocating with insurers for access and coverage.